Wheel of Emotions (Plutchik): Theory and Chart explained

 The wheel of emotions can be displayed in both two and three dimension.
 In the flat, two-dimensional Wheel, there are eight segments, in which the primary emotion dimensions are located: anger, anticipation, joy, trust, fear, surprise, sadness and disgust.

 Each segment has an opposing emotion, and also has its own colour within the Wheel of Emotions.
 The emotions without colours represent mixtures of two primary emotions.
-For example, Anticipation and Joy are combined to create Optimism.
+The combination of Anticipation and Joy results in the creation of Optimism.

-In its three-dimensional form, the Wheel of Emotions becomes a conical shape.
+The Wheel of Emotions takes on a conical shape when observed from a three-dimensional perspective.
 This vertical dimension focuses on the intensity of the emotion, which becomes stronger the more it moves inwards.

 So, the emotion of ‘boredom’ can, if it is not kept in check, develop into the more intense emotion of ‘disgust’, and ‘anger’ can flare up and become ‘rage’.
 This immediately teaches people how to deal with emotions in real-world situations in relation to each other; if emotions are not controlled, they can run high and become more intense.